schism-dev/schism/docs/getting-started/grid-generation.md

 </figure>

 There are a few approaches to resolve this issue.
 First, make sure the channel is not blocked.
-Second, try to use 2D prisms in shallows (so you can use large friction) with SCHISM's $LSC^2$ system.
+Second, try to use 2D prisms in shallows (so you can use large friction) with SCHISM $LSC^2$ system.
 Using a larger `thetai` would also stabilize the wetting and drying fronts.
  As a last resort if you have to use 3D configuration in shallows, reduce friction (or even set it to 0).